 When it came to making up, many a pattern was pulled out, mused and cogitated over.
 The more I inspected, draped and handled the lace, I realised that I didn't want to distort its pattern with pleats, darts or seams, then hey-presto!
 McCalls 6926 View C, looked as though it would do the job.. minus the 80's hip tie!

 I played a round with attaching the shantung as an interlining, but felt I could end up with a heavy and boxy tunic, completely missing the intention of a light 'n' airy number.
 "TING", light-bulb moment, a completely separate camisole-top would let the lace show itself off and I'd gain with an extra wardrobe piece that could be utilised- come on now admit it, just how useful is a camisole!
-I have now worn this with umpteen items, cut another ready with plans for many other variations, mainly down to the fact that, not only is this a great staple.. allow me to plump up the plumage here...I actually managed a "successful" FBA, pushing the dart to the seam!! hallelujah its a miracle
+I have now worn this with umpteen items, cut another ready with plans for many other variations, mainly down to the fact that, not only is this a great staple.. allow me to plump up the plumage here...I actually managed a "successful" FBA, pushing the dart to the seam!! hallelujah its a miracle.

 I used the under slip from McCall's 6883 as a template, traced off the upper section, applied the slash and spread principle and rounded the dart leg at the seam.
 The cami was cut on the bias so the beautiful spring allows it to mould to the body!
 I went with the matt slubbed side as the right side facing and then the shiny, as the contrasting bias trim and straps.
 I am particularly proud of the bindings, all self-made, with the straps continued from the front and back trim! oh and a tiny-whiny rolled hem - sorry didn't take a pic of this.

-and the bulgy bits that go with it under wraps! :)
+Thought I'd let Valerie model this one, certainly best to keep a close up of my chest and the bulgy bits that go with it under wraps! :) |

 The lace top itself, with just two pattern pieces has little to offer or dwell upon regards to sewing techniques and ability challenge.
 The improvisations came with neck, arm and bottom hems.
 Facings for the neck were obviously out, so more bias strips were cut from the shantung and used to edge the neck and sleeves; wider on the sleeves.